kunalnagar/kunalnagar.in/_posts/2018-02-24-youtube-to-mp3-converter.md

 If you're working on this locally, you'll need to install ffmpeg on your machine as well.
 Here's how you [install it on a mac](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg/wiki/Installing-ffmpeg-on-Mac-OS-X).

 I'm not going to give away the code here, so that's for you to figure out.
 I have suggested all the packages you might need and where to host it as well.

-If you have questions, please leave them in the comments below and I'll be more than happy to answer.